Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 It’s tough to inspire people to get out of bed in the dark of night, but those who have witnessed the sun rising over Hickory Nut Gorge and Lake Lure know that Chimney Rock’s Easter Sunrise Service is the place to be on Easter Sunday.

-For 60 years, the Park has opened its gates to the community for inter-denominational worship filled with scripture, song, and fellowship.
-The service takes place beneath 535-million year old Chimney Rock, the monolith for which the Park is named.
+For over 60 years, the Park has opened its gates to the community for inter-denominational worship filled with scripture, song, and fellowship.
+The service takes place beneath 535-million-year-old Chimney Rock, the monolith for which the Park is named.
 Gates will be open from 5-6 AM for the 6:30 AM service.
 There is no admission charge.
+For capacity reasons, the service is ticketed, with complimentary parking passes available for attendees who register ahead of time on Chimney Rock Park's website

-In case of rain, the service will be held on the Park Meadows.
-Attendees should arrive early, dress warmly and bring a flashlight.
+In case of rain, the service will be held in the Park Meadows.
+Attendees should arrive early, dress warmly, and bring a flashlight.

 The Park’s Old Rock Café in the village of Chimney Rock will feature a traditional Southern breakfast buffet following the ceremony.
 Sunrise Service guests who present their Easter bulletin at the Ticket Plaza can return to the Park at no admission for the day.